morgoe/morgoe.github.io/_posts/blog/2015-05-30-placeholder-avatars.markdown

 siteNav: blog

 title:             "Placeholder Avatars"

+thumbnail:         placeholder-avatars/thumbnail.png

 description:       "Make your design look good and function well when none of your users have uploaded avatars."

-is_live:           true
 ---

 One problem that pops up in almost any product that has user login is that of avatars.
 Your design mocks look great with smiling photos of Robert Downey Jr. and Scarlett Johansson, but the reality is that not only will most display photos be of poorer quality, but the majority of your users probably won't upload one at all.